|

 Cavity spot appears as depressed lesions on mature carrot taproots.
 These lessons can be elliptical or irregular in shape.
-They start out quite small, as sunken pinpoints that grow larger as the root grows.
-Lesions are usually less than 1/2 inch across, but they can get much larger.
-These lesions are usually seen on the top one-third of the carrot, near where lateral roots emerge.
+They start out as sunken pinpoints that grow larger as the root grows.
+Lesions are usually less than 1/2 inch across but can get bigger.
+These lesions are commonly seen on the top one-third of the carrot, near where lateral roots emerge.
 This fungal disease is caused by Pythium sulcatum and P. violae spores found in the soil.
-These spores become active in cool, wet weather.
-The same time your carrots are growing.
-Cavity spots occurs most often when soil temperatures are near 58°F. In addition to carrots, cavity spot occurs on alfalfa, beets, blackeyed peas, celery, cucumber, wheat, and several weeds.
-Controlling cavity spot Harvesting carrots as soon as they are mature will reduce the chance of them becoming infected.
+These spores become active in cool, wet weather, which happens to be when your carrots are growing.
+Cavity spots occur most often when soil temperatures are near 58°F. In addition to carrots, cavity spot occurs on alfalfa, beets, black-eyed peas, celery, cucumber, wheat, and several weeds.
+Controlling cavity spot Harvesting carrots as soon as they are mature will reduce the likelihood of infection.
 And avoid over-watering.
 Too much moisture in the soil encourages several different fungal growths.
-A three-year crop rotation is the best way to prevent this disease, or to interrupt the disease triangle in your garden.
-So, protect your carrot crop with good cultural practices and just the right amount of irrigation!
+A three-year crop rotation is the best way to prevent this disease or to interrupt the disease triangle in your garden.
+So, protect your carrot crop with good cultural practices and just the right amount of irrigation.

 Leave a Reply. |